 Store between 2-8°C. Protect from light.
 Do not freeze.

 This is a cytotoxic drug.
 Follow applicable procedures for receiving, handling, administration, and disposal.

-L01XE09 - temsirolimus ; Belongs to the class of protein kinase inhibitors, other antineoplastic agents.
+L01EG01 - temsirolimus ; Belongs to the class of mammalian target of rapamycin (mTOR) kinase inhibitors.
 Used in the treatment of cancer.